fmfcd/LineGrinder/README.md

 # Line Grinder
 Line Grinder can generate isolation routing GCode from the Gerber format plot files output by most PCB design programs.
 The GCode Line Grinder produces, if run sequentially, should also provide a method for reliably producing nicely aligned, double sided isolation routed PCBs including the cutting of border outlines and the drilling of pad holes and vias.
 It is intended to be a one-stop-shop GCode generator and methodology which will produce consistent results when cutting circuit boards.

-### Latest Version: 03.08 as of 13 Oct 2024
+### Latest Version: 03.09 as of 20 Jan 2026

 ### Home Page and Compiled Binary
 The home page for this project can be found at [http://www.OfItselfSo.com/LineGrinder/LineGrinder.php](http://www.OfItselfSo.com/LineGrinder/LineGrinder.php).
-A compiled binary is available in zipped format on the home page for those who do not wish to compile their own copy.
+For me, a facility for engrave with CNC with a unique interior track!.

 ## Capabilities